NetHaven/GooeyJS/README.md

 ### Layout & Containers

 - **Application** - the root-level component for GooeyJS applications.
 It provides the foundational viewport setup and base styling for the entire application hierarchy.
+This component has no template or wrapped HTML elements - it serves purely as the top-level container that establishes the application's viewport and basic layout properties.
 - **AppPanel** - the top-level container component for GooeyJS applications.
 It provides the main application layout structure and serves as the root container for all other UI components.
 - **Panel** - a fundamental container component that provides a basic rectangular area with consistent styling.
 It serves as the foundation for more complex layout components and provides essential container functionality.
 - **SplitPanel** - a resizable container component that displays two child elements side by side with an adjustable divider between them.
 Users can drag the divider to dynamically resize the panes, making it ideal for creating split layouts like file explorers, code editors, or any interface requiring adjustable content areas.
 - **Tab** - represents an individual tab within a TabPanel.
 It contains the tab's content and manages its visibility based on the active state.
+Tabs are automatically registered with their parent TabPanel and provide keyboard navigation support.
 - **TabPanel** - is a container that manages multiple tab components.
 It provides the tab strip interface and handles tab activation, keyboard navigation, and optional drag-and-drop reordering of tabs.

 ### Buttons & Input